gaberabe92/showmash/README.md

 # ShowMash

-Webapp to let two TV series compete against each other in a battle, where the user has to choose the better of the two shows and they are then ranked.
+Webapp written in Python with the Flask Framework to let two TV series compete against each other in a battle, where the user has to choose the better of the two shows and they are then ranked.

 ## Why ShowMash?